What Is Job Costing in Construction Accounting?

 1. Independent General Contractor Using Job Costing to Track Multiple Projects

 An independent general contractor often manages several small projects at once, such as a $50,000 bathroom remodel and other renovation jobs.
 Job costing is essential for contractors to track the specific costs associated with each project separately.
-This ensures that labor, materials, and overhead for one job don’t get mixed up with the expenses from other projects.
+This ensures that labor, materials, and equipment costs for one job are isolated and that company overhead is accurately allocated to each project.
+This prevents indirect expenses from being overlooked, which would otherwise result in an inflated view of project profitability.

-For example, while working on the bathroom remodel, the contractor can use job costing features in their accounting software or project management software to isolate all the costs tied to that specific job—labor hours, materials like tiles and fixtures, and any subcontractor fees.
-At the same time, the contractor tracks costs for other ongoing projects independently, allowing them to see how profitable each job is on its own.
+For example, while working on the bathroom remodel, the contractor can use job costing features in their accounting software or project management software to isolate all the costs tied to that specific job—fully burdened labor (including taxes and insurance), materials like tiles and fixtures, and any subcontractor fees.
+At the same time, the contractor tracks costs for other ongoing projects independently, allowing them to see the true net profitability of each job once all direct and indirect costs are factored in.

-Without job costing, it would be easy for the general contractor to lose track of expenses across multiple jobs, potentially underbilling or failing to manage project budgets effectively.
-By separating and tracking costs for each project, job costing helps contractors ensure that each job stays on budget and can be analyzed for profitability once completed.
+Without job costing, it would be easy for the general contractor to lose track of expenses across multiple jobs, potentially leading to profit fade or failing to manage project budgets effectively.
+By separating and tracking costs for each project, job costing helps contractors ensure that each job stays on budget and provides the historical data needed to bid future work more accurately.

 2. Residential Homebuilder Using Job Costing with Cost Codes